oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 ### update

-Update one PriceRule entity.
-One of the fields: `currency` or `currencyExpression`, `quantity` or `quantityExpression`, `productUnit` or `productUnitExpression` should be blank but not both of them. `priceList` field is not allowed to be updated, you should delete wrong price rule and create a new one.
+Update a price rule identified by ID.

+**Limitations:**
+* Either `currency` or `currencyExpression` value should be provided.
+* Either `quantity` or `quantityExpression` value should be provided.
+* Either `productUnit` or `productUnitExpression` value should be provided.

+Leaving these pairs of values empty or providing both values is not allowed.

+Please, provide an exactly matching values for the `currency`, `quantity`, and `productUnit` fields.
+Use the regular expression in the `currencyExpression`, `quantityExpression`, and `productUnitExpression` values.

+The `priceList` value is not allowed to be updated.

+To modify the relationship with the price list, delete the incorrect price rule and create a new one including the correct price list relationship.

 {@inheritdoc}